skip all navigation

 Geothermal Resources in New Mexico

-Commercial uses of geothermal waters in New Mexico include heating of buildings and greenhouses and aquaculture (fish farms).
-Spas and bath houses are economically important tourist destinations in Truth or Consequences and at Ojo Caliente.
+Geothermal waters in New Mexico already support a variety of commercial uses, including heating of buildings and greenhouses and aquaculture operations such as fish farms.
+Spas and bathhouses are also economically important tourist destinations, particularly in Truth or Consequences and at Ojo Caliente.